companies act 1956

 What Changes Were Made in the Companies Act 2013?

 The Companies Act 2013 replaced the Companies Act 1956, giving India's corporate law a more contemporary look and placing it on par with the rest of the world's business.
-Many significant changes were brought forward, representing the changing needs of the corporate world: Corporate Social Responsibility (CSR): A major addition was CSR, where companies must spend a percentage of their profits on social welfare activities, thus making businesses socially responsible.
+The changing needs of the corporate world were reflected in numerous significant changes: CSR stands for "corporate social responsibility."
+A significant addition was CSR, which mandates that businesses act socially responsible by allocating a portion of their profits to social welfare initiatives.

 These changes made the Companies Act 2013 better suited for India's ever-growing and dynamic corporate sector.